anvetsu/reo/docs/data.md

 ```

 As Motto internally uses [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity),
-it can be eaily extended to talk to any database with a JDBC driver.
+it can be easily extended to talk to any database with a JDBC driver.

 ## HTTP Services